 Getting your podcast up and running is just half the battle.
 Once it's up, how do we get people to find it?

 Well, that's my specialty.
-There's a lot involved with podcast marketing and findability (too much to share here in this single post), and of course I offer a ton of detailed tips and strategies in my premium course for my students directly over at Power-Up Podcasting, but from a high-level, here's what you could focus on:
+There's a lot involved with podcast marketing and findability (too much to share here or in a single post), — I offer a ton of detailed tips and strategies in my premium course, Power-Up Podcasting.
+But from a high-level, here's what you could focus on:

-- On social media, you could utilize tools such as repurpose.io and wavve.co to create little snippets of your audio in video format so it's more viewable and more interesting on your channels.
-SplashEO is another favorite which adds words and captions into your snippets, too.
+- On social media, you could utilize tools such as Repurpose.io and Wavve.co to create little snippets of your audio in video format so it's more viewable and more interesting on your channels.

 - During launch week, thank every single person who comments on your podcast.
 Ask them to leave a review and share it with anyone who they know who might find it valuable.
 Interact.
 Even if your audience is small to start, the direct interaction can feed your energy level and offer valuable feedback for your future podcast episodes.

 And of course, I have a video with some more helpful info that you may find useful: